Battle of Kinston: 61st North Carolina Infantry Regiment

 The next big field not far away we made another stand, taking advantage of the woods on the Kinston side.
 Here we had a pretty lively artillery duel for about an hour, and an equally lively fusillade from the small arms of the enemy.
 We quietly laid mighty low and did not return fire, because our guns were inferior and we could not reach them.
 The day's casualties were very slight.
 The first to give up his life in this our first battle was Elbert Carpenter, a private in Company D, and he was at once buried on the spot where he fell, royally wrapped in his soldier's blanket.

 At about 8 o'clock that night we quietly stole away through swamp, mud and water to Harriet's Chapel.
-It was a bitter cold nigh and all the boys were wet, half-frozen, hungry and worn out, and yet no word of complaint was murmured through the lines of these splendid Tar Heel heroes.
+It was a bitter cold night and all the boys were wet, half-frozen, hungry and worn out, and yet no word of complaint was murmured through the lines of these splendid Tar Heel heroes.
 When we bivouacked we were in hearing of the enemy, and we had no camp fires till past midnight.
 About daybreak our excellent Commissary, Captain O. P. Meares, gladdened our hearts with an abundant supply of good, wholesome rations, just the thing we were longing for and most needed.
 We were then upon the battlefield of Kinston on 14 December, 1862--a bright, beautiful Sabbath morning.

 General Evans with his South Carolina Brigade on the left, and the Sixty-first North Carolina on his right awaited Foster's attack.
 Foster sent in Wessell's Brigade and batteries; supporting Wessell by Amory's Brigade, supplemented by Stevenson's.
 The odds were overwhelmingly against us, and after two and a half hours of stubborn resistance on our part, we were forced back across the Neuse, and were so closely pressed that we unavoidably lost 400 prisoners, all of whom were paroled on the following morning.
 At one time during the progress of the battle the Sixty-first was compelled to fall back on account of the ammunition being entirely exhausted, and on being ordered back by General Evans, all hands without a murmur promptly obeyed and returned to within 150 yards of the enemy without a solitary cartridge and half of the men without bayonets.
 A small supply of ammunition soon reached us, which was speedily used to the best advantage, and being entirely out again and with no hopes of a second supply, and being in a forlorn and helpless condition and being crowded so unmercifully close by such a large force of the enemy, the better part of valor was to get away from there if we could, which we did in a quiet, orderly way, or as much so as pressing circumstances permitted.
 When we reached the bridge it was on fire, and in addition to the trying ordeal of passing over the blazing bridge, we were subjected to a terrible cross-fire from the enemy who were drawn up in line of battle 250 yards below.
-Here we lost several of our men and it is truly miraculous that half of them at least were not killed or burned to death.
-God was with us on this beautiful, lovely Sabbath day.

 N. A. Ramsey, Captain, Company D, 61st North Carolina Infantry Regiment